 Each document is associated with a set of data fields.
-The most typical case are fields that are captured from the document, such as date due, order id or total amount.
+The most typical cases are fields captured from the document, such as date due, order id, or total amount.
 These fields are pre-captured by the AI engine, shown in the sidebar, and part of the export file.
 This list of fields is controlled by the schema.

-If you are using a fresh trial account, you will find soon that your schema contains all the AI fields, not just these visible in your sidebar – only that the rest is marked as hidden and non-exported.
-This is to give you a good starting point when customizing your schema, and also the user interface for configuring fields to capture will show only the fields that are actually listed in the schema.
+If you use a fresh trial account, you will soon see that your schema contains all the AI fields, not just these visible in your sidebar – the rest is marked as hidden and non-exported.
+This is to give you a good starting point when customizing your schema.
+The user interface for configuring fields to capture will show only the fields that are actually listed in the schema.

-Therefore, the checkbox approach above does not actually remove or add fields to the schema, merely disable and enable them (by flipping their hidden and can_export flags).
+Therefore, the checkbox approach above does not remove or add fields to the schema.
+It merely disables and enables them (by flipping their hidden and can_export flags).

 You may take a much finer-grained control of your fields by editing the schema at a lower level.

-Fields in your schema may come in more shapes and forms than just whatever you see in the sidebar.
-A sidebar field can be bound to multiple AI fields in a fallback manner, carry a default value, the type may vary, and even advanced types like dropdown selectboxes or multivalue fields may be set up.
+Fields in your schema may come in more shapes and forms than whatever you see in the sidebar.
+A sidebar field can be bound to multiple AI fields in a fallback manner.
+It can also carry a default value, the type may vary, and you may set up even advanced types like dropdown select boxes or multivalue fields.

 Just what is a finer-grained control?
-You may control types, constraints and defaults on fields.
-Or the options available in the dropdown enum fields.
-Which AI field (or multiple fields) to use as a data source.
+You may control types, constraints, and defaults on fields.
+Or decide on the options available in the dropdown enum fields or which AI field (or multiple fields) to use as a data source.
 And even their labels in the sidebar.

-The easiest way to work with the schema in a JSON format (a code-like text file) is using Rossum's in-app raw schema editor.
-Follow the visual guide to understand not just the editor, but also the basics of the schema structure.
+The easiest way to work with the schema in a JSON format (a code-like text file) is by using Rossum's in-app schema editor.
+Follow the visual guide to understand the editor and the basics of the schema structure.

-Sometimes, it is useful to manage the schema via API using the elisctl tool.
-This tool allows scripting schema updates, but also edit the schema as a specially formatted XLSX spreadsheet.
+Sometimes, it is helpful to manage the schema via API using the Rossum tool.
+This tool allows scripting schema updates and editing as a specially formatted XLSX spreadsheet.
 We have prepared a detailed tutorial on XLSX schema configuration for you.
 The most powerful capability of the XLSX format is editing long dropdown lists easily.